Search

 This guideline is for bystanders, first aiders and first aid providers.

-The Australian and New Zealand Committee on Resuscitation (ANZCOR) make the following recommendations:
+The Australian and New Zealand Committee on Resuscitation (ANZCOR) makes the following recommendations [all Good Practice Statements]:

-- Removing all crushing forces as soon as possible.
+- Remove all crushing forces as soon as possible if safe to do so.

-- Avoiding routinely applying an arterial tourniquet prior to the removal of the crushing force unless there is actual or suspected life-threatening bleeding.
+- Do not routinely apply arterial tourniquets before the removal of the crushing force unless there is actual or suspected life-threatening bleeding.

 Introduction

-Crush injuries may result from a variety of situations, including vehicle entrapment, falling debris, industrial accidents or by prolonged pressure to a part of the body due to their own body weight in an immobile person.(1-5) Crush syndrome refers to the multiple problems that may subsequently develop, most commonly as a result of crush injuries to the limbs, particularly the legs.(1) Crush syndrome results from disruption of the body’s chemistry and can result in kidney, heart and other problems.
-The likelihood of developing acute crush syndrome is directly related to the compression time, therefore crushed persons should be released as quickly as possible, irrespective of how long they have been trapped.1,2
+Crush injuries may result from a variety of situations, including vehicle entrapment, falling debris, industrial accidents or by prolonged pressure to a part of the body due to a person’s own body weight in an immobile person.1-5 Crush syndrome refers to the multiple problems that may subsequently develop, most commonly as a result of crush injuries to the limbs, particularly the legs1.
+Crush syndrome results from disruption of the body’s chemistry and can result in kidney, heart and other problems.
+The likelihood of developing acute crush syndrome is directly related to the compression time, therefore crushed persons should be released as quickly as possible, irrespective of how long they have been trapped.1, 2

 Recognition